 2947 Upper Ottson Place

-This one on Revelstoke Drive is supported by a re-purposed bbq stand.
+This one on Revelstoke Drive has a lovely stained glass door.

 Revelstoke Dr

 The next few boxes to discover are in the Glebe.
-This one’s on Fourth Avenue, just east of Bronson.
+This one’s on Crescent Heights, just west of Bronson.

 This box is on Fifth Avenue.